mnieber/dodo-commands/doc/sharing-projects.rst

 - your colleague starts out by creating an empty Dodo Commands project using ``dodo activate FooBar --create``.

-Your colleague then calls the ``bootstrap`` command to clone the project repository and (at the same time) initialize their Dodo Commands configuration with a *copy* of the default configuration files:
+Your colleague then calls the ``bootstrap`` command to clone the project repository and initialize their Dodo Commands configuration with a *copy* of the default configuration files:

 .. code-block:: bash

     dodo bootstrap src extra/dodo_commands/res --force --git-url https://github.com/foo/foobar.git

-Note that the path ``extra/dodo_commands/res`` is relative to the root of the cloned repository.
+In the above example, the repository is cloned to the ``src`` subdirectory of the project directory.
+After cloning, all default configuration files are copied from the ``extra/dodo_commands/res`` location (which is relative to the root of the cloned repository).
+Finally, the location of the cloned sources (``src``) is stored in the configuration under the ``${/ROOT/src_dir}`` key.

 At this point, your colleague has the same directory structure as you, with one additional symlink:

 .. code-block:: bash